 Tahini Gingerbread Cookies

 Ashwagandha is increasingly garnering attention for its myriad benefits supporting health and wellbeing.
 Also called Indian ginseng or winter cherry, the potent adaptogen has been used for centuries, most commonly to aid the body’s resilience to stress.
 Considered a Rasayana, or rejuvenator in Ayurveda, research suggests Ashwagandha may help improve cognitive function, enhance energy levels, promote quality sleep, and more, in addition to aiding healthy stress response.
-That’s a complete package we could all make use of amid the holiday bustle, seasonal joys notwithstanding!
+That’s a complete package we could all make use of whatever the season!

 Use code HAPPYAPPLE for 15% off Organic India Ceylon Cinnamon, Ashwagandha, and other products!